Organizing Groups, Roles, and Permissions

 - Communicate information:

-- View the last 90 days of relevant user questions and Guru's suggested answers to train Guru's AI over time, routing unanswered questions to an expert (All-in-one and Enterprise plans).
+- View the last 90 days of relevant user questions and Guru's AI-generated answers to train Guru's AI over time, routing unanswered questions to an expert (All-in-one and Enterprise plans).

 - Send Guru Cards as announcements to communicate updated or time-sensitive information, plus track viewership data.